How Does FBT Affect My Tax Return?

 Reportable Fringe Benefits and Your Income Statement

-If the total value of fringe benefits provided to you exceeds $2,000 in a financial year, your employer must report this amount on your income statement as “reportable fringe benefits.”
-Although this figure doesn’t contribute to your taxable income, it’s used to assess eligibility for certain tax offsets, levies, and government entitlements.
+If the total value of fringe benefits you receive exceeds $2,000 in a financial year, your employer must report this amount on your income statement as “reportable fringe benefits”.

 Impact on Other Financial Assessments